tr0yspradling/flask-flatui-cookiecutter/README.rst

 You will be asked about your basic info (name, project name, app name, etc.).
 This info will be used in your new project.

-After your project files have been generated, visit `Django Secret Key Generator <https://www.miniwebtool.com/django-secret-key-generator/>`_.
-Add the

 Features
 --------